-My research focusses on the production of gender and social inequalities in health, primarily through the relationship betweeen work and health.
+My research focusses on the production of social inequalities in health, primarily through the relationship betweeen work and health.
 Areas of interest and expertise include: social inequalities in the employment and financial consequences of disabilities and long-term conditions (LTC); experiences of working with a disability/LTC; interventions to support work retention and return to work; and the relationship between unemployment and health.

 - The role of workplace adjustments and organisational policies in influencing work retention in people with rheumatoid arthritis.

 - Improving communication about sickness absence between individuals, GPs and employers using the Fit Note.
 With PhD student Maciek Dobras.

 - The health and wellbeing of unemployed participants of Active Labour Market Programmes.